 Once per month Baby Brezza recommends you fully disassemble the unit and sterilize the water tank, formula tank, and individual funnel and mixing components of the unit.
 This process took about 20 minutes to disassemble, wash, and reassemble, not including drying time (make sure all of the pieces are completely dry before you reassemble to prevent wet pieces from collecting formula powder.

-My Baby Brezza Formula Pro review
+My Baby Brezza Formula Pro Advanced review

 Overall, the Formula Pro is super easy to use.
 The convenience of just pressing a button and having a ready-to-go bottle was incredibly awesome, especially when compared to alternative methods of making formula bottles.
-Again, since Calvin is adopted and breastfeeding isn’t an option, we make a lot of bottles at our house.
+Again, since Calvin is adopted and breastfeeding isn’t an option, we made a lot of bottles at our house.
 Having used the “hold it under the faucet” and bottle warmer methods with my older son, I know just how painful these can be, especially in the middle of the night.
 There’s not much worse than waiting and waiting for a bottle to be warm when you’ve got a hungry, crying kid.
 Beyond the time, the prospect of measuring formula and trying not to spill in the middle of the night and having to turn on bright lights to do so is worth noting too.

 - Speed.
 30 seconds or less from start to finish is darn fast, especially when compared to alternatives.